 Can my company fire me for being disabled?

-They cannot fire you for disabled, but if you become impaired and can no longer perform the essential functions of your job, your employer may have the right to let you go.
+They cannot fire you for being disabled, but if you become impaired and can no longer perform the essential functions of your job, your employer may have the right to let you go.

 What is retaliation?

 If you reported discrimination at work – such as you filed a complaint with your supervisor or Human Resources – and you faced negative consequences for doing so, this is retaliation.
 Retaliatory methods include termination, harassment, job reassignment, and demotion.

 I think I am being harassed at work because of my disability.
 Is this illegal?